adurand2/go-bonzi/README.md

 Dropper for bonzibuddy (MALWARE)

 I did not make bonzibuddy so it might do malware things, dont run this on stuff you care about

+takes about a minute for bonzi to appear